miklevin/MikeLev.in/_posts/2025-01-02-one-card-flow.md

 ---

+## First Pass of o1 Pro's One Card Flow

-Amazing, the code was indeed copy/paste ready and delivered as promised.
-There are a few observations and items to iron out.
+> Amazing, the code was indeed copy/paste ready and delivered as promised.
+There
+> are a few observations and items to iron out.

 First, the observations.
 Now that I have a number of plugin apps and workflow examples, the built-in auto-suggest style code assistant is kicking-in big-time.